Welcome to Ilmenau!

 There are various ways to get to Ilmenau.
 You can find an overview here.

 Most likely you will take the train to Ilmenau.
-This train is waiting at Erfurt main station on platform 7.
+This train is waiting at Erfurt main station.
 Make sure that you are in a car with "Ilmenau" on the line display.
 After that you can sit relaxed for a while.
 Caution: There are several stops with "Ilmenau" in the name.
 Stay calm and don't get off the train too early, you will recognize the right stop by the additional English announcement.

 You can buy tickets for the train either online or on the platform.